edgarpf/aws-csaa-tips/README.md

 ## Snowball

 - AWS Snowball is a service that accelerates the transfer of large amounts of data into and out of AWS using physical storage appliances, bypassing the Internet.

+## Amazon Redshift

+- Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing Business Intelligence (BI) tools.
+It allows you to run complex analytic queries against petabytes of structured data using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution.

+## AWS IoT Core

+- AWS IoT Core is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.

+## Route53

+- To route the traffic from your domain name to an Elastic Load Balancer, you have to use an alias with a type "A" record set.

+-  You can create a policy in Route53, such as a Weighted routing policy, to evenly distribute the traffic to 2 or more EC2 instances.

+## OpsWorks

+- AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
+Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
+OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
+OpsWorks has three offerings - AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.